 As Homo sapiens, we’ve existed on this planet for over two hundred thousand years.
 For the vast majority of the human record, our species lived nomadic hunter-gatherer lifestyles with an egalitarian economy.
 That is to say we shared, the needs of the community were met above and beyond the needs of the individual.
 Hoarding and restricting access to food made no sense when being on the move to find food was a primary function of one’s culture.

-We have a strong degree of certainty about this way of life, based on archaeological discoveries and findings made by anthropologists who studied the behaviours of uncontacted tribes.
 This way of life went fundamentally unchanged until between ten and two thousand BCE (before common era), or between twelve and four thousand years ago.
-During this eight thousand year period, our species went through the first agricultural revolution, experiencing dramatic change in our social and economic history.
+During this eight thousand year period, our species went through the first agricultural (r)evolution, experiencing dramatic change in our social and economic history.
 We learned to farm.

 With farming came job specialisation, a surplus of goods, redistribution of those goods, private property, and more defined rules or social expectations and cultural norms.
 The ability to remain in one place for longer periods of time allowed for rudimentary housing, the establishment of villages, then towns, and finally cities.
 As a necessary adaptation to managing larger groups of people living in close proximity, social expectations moved away from being implicit (this is how we behave it is how we have always behaved), to becoming more regimented.
 These changes gave rise to trade, facilitated by barter, tokens such as shells, precious metals, and culminating in modern money.